School Age Programs

 How does it work?

-- Sign up at the library and receive a copy of the book, (one book per family).
+- Sign up at the library and receive a copy of the book, (one book per family, limited quantities).

 - Read the book.

-- Join us at the library to discuss the book with the mayor of Kuna on the second Thursday of the following month at 6:30 pm.
+- Join us at the library to discuss the book with the mayor of Kuna on the announced date.

 - Keep the book!

-Click on the image of Pie to learn more about the book
+Click on the image of Spy School to learn more about the book.

 Don’t forget to check out our other resources for activities, learning, and entertainment